MCT-master/canyouhearme/README.md

 # Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation

 ```
-$ yarn
+$ npm
 ```

 ### Local Development

 ```
-$ yarn start
+$ npm start
 ```

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.